GioBonvi/GoogleContactsEventsNotifier/docs/translation-guide.md

      You can find an example above: the string `Puoi trovare l'ultima qui` must become `'Puoi trovare l\'ultima qui'` when enclosing it between the two single quotes.
+  5. Strings such as `'dd-MM-yyyy'` must not be translated or changed into other
+     alphabets: instead they can be used to change date formats in the language you are translating into (e.g. a 'en-US' translation would use `'MM-dd-yyyy'` to display the date as month-day-year).
-  5. Try to keep the translation as faithful to the original as possible (obviously keeping context and language rules in mind).
+  6. Try to keep the translation as faithful to the original as possible (obviously keeping context and language rules in mind).
      If you have any doubt you can open an [issue][Project issue page] asking for help.